LGBTQ Heroes: Gilbert Baker – the man who created the rainbow flag

-As part of our celebration of LGBT History Month, in this issue we focus on the life and career of Gilbert Baker – the man who created the rainbow flag that has become the international symbol of the LGBTQ community.
+As we continue our celebration of queer people throughout history, in this issue we focus on the life and career of Gilbert Baker – the man who created the rainbow flag that has become the international symbol of the LGBTQ community.

 Early life and creating the flag

-Born in Kansas, Baker served in the US Army from 1970-1972.
+Born in 1951 in Kansas, Baker served in the US Army from 1970-1972.
 During his military service, Baker was stationed in San Francisco.

 After his discharge from the Army, Baker remained in San Francisco and became active in grassroots campaigns regarding legalisation of marijuana, gay rights, and anti-war.
 Baker also became a member of the gay drag activist group Sisters of Perpetual Indulgence.